 - When collecting your number check the telephone number we have is identical to the phone you are running with.

 - Leave drop bags at the registration point.
-Runners will have access to them at CP5, Goring, plus the finish.
+Runners will have access to them at CP5, South Stoke, plus the finish.
 Bags are left at owner's risk.

 - Please consider using trains to travel to and from the event.
 Free minibuses run shuttle services from approx. 07:30 on Sunday morning to Swindon Train Station.

-- Race numbers and t-shirts (if purchased) will be issued to runners at the registration point on the day.
+- Race numbers and Trackers will be issued to runners at the registration point on the day.
+You are responsible for the return of your tracker when leaving the event.

 - Your running number must be attached to a garment and visible at all times, worn on the front or leg.